Your research can change the world

 · reports on animal-gut microbiota studies aimed primarily to improve animal health

 For submissions describing clinical aspects of human microbiota please consider Microbiome in Health and Disease within Frontiers in Cellular and Infection Microbiology.
 For studies on animal health, please consider Animal Nutrition and Metabolism, specialty section in Frontiers in Veterinary Sciences

 Indexed in: Chemical Abstracts Service (CAS), CrossRef, DOAJ, Google Scholar, PubMed, PubMed Central (PMC), Scopus

 PMCID: all published articles receive a PMCID

-Microbial Symbioses welcomes submissions of the following article types: Correction, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Policy and Practice Reviews, Review, Specialty Grand Challenge and Technology Report.
+Microbial Symbioses welcomes submissions of the following article types: Correction, Editorial, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review and Technology and Code.